lix-project/lix/src/nix/optimise-store.md

 Note that you can also set `auto-optimise-store` to `true` in `nix.conf` to perform this optimisation incrementally whenever a new path is added to the Nix store.
-To make this efficient, Nix maintains a content-addressed index of all the files in the Nix store in the directory `/nix/store/.links/`.
+To make this efficient, Lix maintains a content-addressed index of all the files in the Nix store in the directory `/nix/store/.links/`.